thatbrguy/Dehaze-GAN/README.md

   - Perceptual loss component (aka VGG loss component).
   - L1 loss component.

 The GAN loss component is dervied from the pix2pix GAN paper.
-Perceptual loss involves using only the (what) component of (this work).
+Perceptual loss involves using only the Feature Reconstruction Loss component from this [work](https://arxiv.org/pdf/1603.08155.pdf).

 <p align = "center">
 	<img src="/src/model.png" alt="Block diagram of the Dehaze-GAN">